ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sonnen/README.md

     |:---:|:---:|
     |number|R|

    *Read-only number, which represents the inverter AC Power in watts.
-If the value is greater than 0 the battery is discharging, if greater than zero it is charging.*
+If the value is greater than 0 the battery is discharging, if less than zero it is charging.*

 * status.relativeSoc